Victor-Lockwood/Team-C-Robot-Radar/backend-rest/README.md

 #### GET
 Moves the robot in the specified direction, updates its location as well as saves any new obstacles detected.
+Will include a "ghost" obstacle whose coordinates match the robot's

 - Returns
   - JSON object of a list of MapObjects